Communication-Efficient Federated Learning via Optimal Client Sampling: Experiments

+Here we elaborate on the different datasets used in benchmarking and model validation experiments.
+For the federated experiments with homogeneous data and convex learning objective, we use a synthetic dataset and a logistic regression task.
+We generate this data by taking $10^4$ samples $X_i \in \mathbb{R}^{100} \sim \mathcal{N}(0,I_{100})$.
+Moreover, we generate $\beta\sim \mathcal{N}(0,I_{100})$ and, finally, set labels $y_i = round(X_i^T\beta)$.
+The samples are split evenly among $100$ clients.

-Two different datasets were used for benchmarking and model validation experiments.
-For federated experiments we use the EMNIST dataset, a reprocessed version of the original MNIST dataset where each image is linked to its original writer, providing a non-i.i.d. natural distribution and allowing us to emulate an FL setting.
+For more realistic tasks we rely on the EMNIST dataset \cite{cohen2017emnist}, a reprocessed version of the original MNIST dataset with 62 categories: each image is a character linked to its original writer, providing a non-i.i.d. natural distribution and allowing us to emulate an FL setting.
 This dataset consists of images attributed to 3843 users.
+For the task of interest, character recognition, we train and test a convolutional neural network (CNN).

-For a larger and more realistic FL scenario we use the Stackoverflow dataset, a language modelling dataset with questions and answers collected from 342477 unique users.
-Following the previous work with this dataset \cite{reddi2020adaptive}, we use a build vocabulary with 10000 frequent words and restrict each user's dataset to have at most 128 sentences.
+To investigate a language modelling task under data heterogeneity, we use the Shakespeare dataset \cite{mcmahan17a} -- a language modelling dataset with 725 clients, each one a different speaking role in each play from the collective works of William Shakespeare.
+Each client's dataset is restricted to have at most 128 sentences, and is split into training and validation sets.
+Following the previous work with this dataset \cite{reddi2020adaptive}, we use a build vocabulary with 86 characters contained in the text, and 4 characters representing padding, out-of-vocabulary, beginning, and end of line tokens.
 We use padding and truncation to enforce 20 word sentences, and represent them with index sequences corresponding to the vocabulary words, out of vocabulary words, beginning and end of sentences.
+Finally, we train a recurrent neural network (RNN) with just under 1M parameters for the next character prediction task.
+Further details on the model architectures can be found in the appendix in \sref{sec:app:architectures}.